Senior Advocate of Nigeria

 The title was first conferred on 3 April 1975.
 The recipients were Chief F.R.A.
 Williams and Dr Nabo Graham-Douglas.
 As of 7 July, 2011 344 lawyers had become Senior Advocates of Nigeria.
 Chief (Mrs.) Folake Solanke is the first female recipient of the rank of SAN, which was awarded to her in 1981.

 A notable mention is Chief Henry Theodore Okeade Coker (H.T.O.
 Coker) who was conferred as a SAN in 1982 with serial number 32.
 H.T.O.
 Coker is the younger brother of High Chief Hon.
 Justice (Dr) G.B.A.
 Coker, Justice of the Supreme Court of Nigeria from 1964 to 1975.
 G.B.A.
 Coker was appointed by Dr. Moses Majekodunmi to head the investigation into Chief Obafemi Awolowo and the Action Group, leading to Awolowo's imprisonment.

 Since 1975, a varying number of advocates in Nigeria have consecutively been conferred with the rank, with the exception of 1976, 1977 and 1994.
-The conferment is however restricted to fewer than 30 advocates per annum and is made by the chief justice of Nigeria on the recommendations of the Legal Practitioners’ Privileges Committee.
+The conferment is however restricted to fewer than 30 advocates per annum and is made by the chief justice of Nigeria on the recommendations of the Legal Practitioners' Privileges Committee.
 In 2023, Kayode Ajulo, a renowned lawyer and rights activist heralded other 57 lawyers to be conferred with the prestigious title.
 In 2024 Mofesomo Tayo-Oyetibo was conferred with the rank of SAN at 34 years of age.
+In 2025, Abdulakeem Labi-Lawal was also elevated to the rank of SAN along with 56 other eminent legal practitioners.